ICU Topics > Activity Decision Framework

 |---|---|---|

-| GO | Safe to proceed with in-bed or out-of-bed activity | MAP 65–110 mmHg (stable) · HR 40–130 bpm, no new arrhythmia · RR 5–40 · SpO2 ≥88% · FiO2 ≤60% · PEEP ≤10 cmH2O · RASS −2 to +1 · No vasopressors, or single stable pressor (no titration in past 2 hrs) · Activity order in place · No new neurological changes |
+| GO | Safe to proceed with in-bed or out-of-bed activity | MAP 65–110 mmHg (stable) · HR 40–130 bpm, no new arrhythmia · RR 5–40 · SpO2 ≥88% · FiO2 ≤60% · PEEP ≤10 cmH2O · RASS −2 to +1 · No vasopressors or single stable pressor (no titration in past 2 hrs) · Activity order in place · No new neurological changes |

-| MODIFY | In-bed activity appropriate; scale back or defer out-of-bed | RASS −3 (may tolerate PROM/passive in-bed) · Single vasopressor, stable dose · FiO2 60–80% · PEEP 10–14 cmH2O · Femoral vascular access (in-bed ROM only — no sit, stand, or ambulate) · Significant fatigue or early intolerance with upright positioning · Stable fracture (bed-level only) |
+| MODIFY | In-bed activity appropriate; defer or scale back out-of-bed | RASS −3 (may tolerate passive/PROM in-bed) · Single vasopressor, stable dose · FiO2 60–80% · PEEP 10–14 cmH2O · Femoral vascular access (in-bed ROM only — no sit, stand, or ambulate) · Significant fatigue or early intolerance with upright positioning · Stable fracture awaiting fixation (bed-level only) |

 | YIELD | Do not proceed.
-Discuss with ICU team first | Single vasopressor with active titration, OR multiple vasoactive medications · ICP 10–20 at rest · Active vent adjustments within past hour · SBP <80 mmHg · MAP <65 mmHg · HR <50 or >110 at rest · PEEP 10–14 at rest · RR >30 at rest · Unclear clinical picture requiring team input |
+Discuss with the ICU team first | Single vasopressor with active titration, OR multiple vasoactive medications · ICP 10–20 at rest · Active vent adjustments within past hour · SBP <80 mmHg · MAP <65 mmHg · HR <50 or >110 at rest · PEEP 10–14 at rest · RR >30 at rest · Unclear clinical picture requiring team input |

 | DEFER | Hard stop.
-Do not initiate activity today | MAP >110 or <65 mmHg · SBP >200 or <90 mmHg · Vasopressor dose increased in past 2 hours · HR >130 or <40 bpm for ≥5 min · Unstable arrhythmia · RR >40 or <5 for ≥5 min · SpO2 <88% · FiO2 >80% · PEEP >14 cmH2O · RASS +2 to +4 (agitation) · Active or new bleeding requiring workup · Open chest or abdomen · Unstable fracture · Acute neurological event (stroke, SAH, ICH, seizure) · Medically paralyzed · Emergent surgical intervention pending |
+Do not initiate activity today | MAP >110 or <65 mmHg · SBP >200 or <90 mmHg · Symptomatic drop in MAP (dizziness, presyncope) · Vasopressor dose increased in past 2 hours · HR >130 or <40 bpm for ≥5 min · Unstable arrhythmia · RR >40 or <5 for ≥5 min · SpO2 unable to maintain >90% with activity or <88% at rest · FiO2 >80% · PEEP >14 cmH2O · Inadequately secured or unstable airway · ICP >20 mmHg · RASS +2 to +4 (agitation) · Active or new bleeding requiring workup · Open chest or abdomen · Unstable fracture · Acute neurological event (new stroke, SAH, ICH, active seizure) · Medically paralyzed · Bed rest order in place · Cardiac arrest within previous 24 hours · Myocardial ischemia (chest pain, EKG changes) · Emergent surgical intervention pending |

 | STOP | Suspend the session now.
-Allow 5 minutes to recover | HR <40 or >130 bpm · HR >20% above patient’s baseline · SBP >180 mmHg · MAP <60–65 mmHg · SpO2 <88% · RR <5 or >40 · Acute diaphoresis · Marked ventilator dyssynchrony · New arrhythmia · Patient distress (verbal or nonverbal) · Accidental ETT removal · Fall to knees |
+Allow 5 minutes to recover | HR <40 or >130 bpm · HR >20% above patient’s pre-activity baseline · SBP >180 mmHg · MAP <60–65 mmHg · Sustained SpO2 <85% · RR <5 or >40 · Visible use of accessory muscles · Acute diaphoresis · Marked ventilator dyssynchrony or patient-ventilator asynchrony · New arrhythmia · Patient distress (verbal or nonverbal) · Accidental ETT removal · Fall to knees |

 Clinical Reasoning Principle